 5. Hydro sewer jetting main sewer lines

 In the case of a grease clogged house drain, or main sewer, a high-pressure water jet is the ideal solution.
 Using the proper nozzle and in the hands of a skilled professional, can provide a long-lasting solution.
-Simply using a standard sewer cleaning machine can result in just pushing the snake back and forth past the grease, without removing it at all.
+Simply using a standard sewer cleaning machine can result in pushing the snake back and forth past in the grease, without removing the grease at all.

 How to avoid a grease clogged drain?

 Prevention is the key to avoiding a grease clogged drain and all the struggles that follow the problem.
-When cooking or manually washing the dishes, do not flush fats, oils, butter, egg shells, and any other greasy substances into the sink.
-If you have to clean greasy kitchen utensils and plates, you may want to soak them in a grease-dissolving cleaner before the actual washing.
+When cooking or washing the dishes by hand, do not flush fats, oils, butter, egg shells, and any other greasy substances into the sink.
+If you have to clean greasy kitchen utensils and plates, you may want to soak them in a grease-dissolving cleaner before washing them.

 Some important keys to remember: